johntoby/hng-task-2/README.md

 # hng-task-2
 A simple python flask application that returns a random number between 1 and 100.
-Every time to open the application page, or refresh the page, it returns a different random number.
+Every time you open the application page, or refresh the page, it returns a different random number.
 The application is written in python using the flask framework.
 The Dockerfile has been prepared to dockerize the application using a distroless python container base image.
 To run the application, run the following commands: